omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 everyone should know this stuff.
 It's not a matter of mathematical beauty (though it is mathematically beautiful), but a matter of usefulness.
 Conceptual usefulness, not practical.
-When I first studied it, I was really annoyed for not studying it earlier, as it would have made so many things so much easier.
+When I first studied it, I was really annoyed for not having studied it earlier, as it would have made so many things so much easier.
 In terms of "Aha!-moments per second", the experience of studying it ranks high on the list.